Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Louisa

 The Louisa station was built in 1899 for a total cost of $386.
 It is an excellent example of the C&O’s 1892 standard design.
-The station is owned by CSX but is leased to the Maddox Feed Store.
-It is being used as a storage building.
+The station is owned by CSX but was leased to the Maddox Feed Store which used it as a storage building.
+When the lease expired, the Buckingham Branch took it over and cleaned it up for use as offices.
 (1998 photo by Larry Z. Daily)

 Trevilian